open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 **NOTE**: When you are fixing an issue, mention the number of the issue you are fixing in the title of your pull request.

-- Once you complete Step 8 you will have:
+- Once you complete Step 8, you should have:
-   * 5 merged pull requests made (one at step 3, one at step 6 and three at step 8)
+   * 5 merged pull requests (one at step 3, one at step 6 and three at step 8)
    * 4 comments made (one at step 6 and three at step 8)
    * 4 issues created (one at step 6 and three at step 8)